idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 # Bypass Flow Reflector Modeling

-The pebble bed region in the [!ac](PB-FHR) is enclosed by an outer graphite reflector that constrains the pebble geometry while also serving as a reflector for neutrons and a shield for the reactor barrel and core externals.
+The pebble region in the [!ac](PB-FHR) is enclosed by an outer graphite reflector that constrains the pebble geometry while also serving as a reflector for neutrons and a shield for the reactor barrel and core externals.
 In order to keep the graphite reflector within